A cultural connection of walkers to landscapes and local life.

 Where We Sleep

 Quaint village luxury.
 The accommodations on this Portuguese walking tour were carefully selected by Jo Ann Taylor and are in the style she has created and the Walking Connection has become known for.
 The lodges.
-With luxurious amenities and unique local flavor, you will rest comfortably night after night.
+With gracious amenities and unique local flavor, you will rest comfortably night after night.
 Your luggage will be transferred between locations and be waiting for you upon arrival.

 Herdade do Touril